Apply for Live Literature School Residencies 2018-19

-If cost is a significant barrier to running a residency in your school, early years setting or nursery, you can apply now to hold a Live Literature School Residency.
+If cost is a significant barrier to running a residency in your school, you can apply now to hold a Live Literature School Residency.

-Scottish Book Trust are delighted to expand the Live Literature School Residencies programme for 2017-18.
-The programme will offer 10 schools, early years or nurseries in Scotland a fully-funded author-in-residence.
+Scottish Book Trust are delighted to continue the Live Literature School Residencies programme for 2018-19.
+The programme will offer 10 schools in Scotland a fully-funded author-in-residence.

-The deadline for applications is Wednesday 17 May 2017 at noon.
+The deadline for applications is Wednesday 23 May 2018 at noon.
+Download an application form.

 For all enquiries, please email Kay.Bohan@scottishbooktrust.com.

 What schools receive

 - 12 sessions with an author from our database at no cost – including two CLPL sessions with the author for your staff.

 - Scottish Book Trust pay the author’s full fee and expenses directly through the Live Literature programme – no invoicing!

 - Attend an induction day for staff on Tuesday 11 September in Edinburgh with training and a chance to meet the other schools and authors